How to Get Rid of Odors in Your Freezer

 I also removed all of the shelves and freezer door racks and disinfected those too.

 I do want to note – that I did not plug the freezer back in, until AFTER the smell was gone.
-This part is very crucial.
+I truly believe that this part is very crucial.

 Using Newspaper and Coffee to Absorbe Freezer Odors